Knowledge Base

 • Preview — see exactly what learners will see, including in the navigation mode you've chosen.

-• Publish — keyboard-friendly dropdown to export as PDF, Web HTML, SCORM 1.2, or SCORM 2004.
+• Export — dropdown to export as SCORM 1.2, SCORM 2004, Web (HTML), or PDF.

 • More menu (⋯) — tucks away less-used controls: Upload quality (Auto-compress vs Original) and a quick link to this Help page.